nishgowda/aegisnet/src/README.md

 If you don't see your idea listed, and you think it fits into the goals of this guide, open a pull request.

+**You must also increment the package version incase your PR is succesfull**
 ## Things to look for:
 - Try to see if any type safety has been ingored - this is essential for the organization of the project.
 We try to ceck for this as much as possible, but sometimes we can miss some
 - If you any feature requests or ideas that haven't been addressed leave a PR with a detailed label and description about it